Projectivity of the moduli of equidimensional branchvarieties: Projective moduli spaces of ample linear series

 \begin{ex}[Moduli of Noether-normalized varieties] The minimal value of $r$ for which $\LS_P^r$ is nonempty is $r = n$.
 In this case, the stack $\LS_P^r$ parameterizes families of reduced projective schemes equipped with a Noether normalization $X \to \bP^n$, up to the action of $\GL_{n+1}$.
 The semistability condition on $\LS_P^r$ is closely related to $K$-semistability of the underlying variety $X$.
 Indeed, because $b_{n+1}$ is trivial on $\Branch^n(\bP^n)$, it must be equivariantly proportional to $\det(\cE)$ on each connected component.
-This implies that the leading term in $s$ vanishes, so
+This implies that the coefficient of $s$ in \eqref{E:define_L(s,t)} has the form $q \cdot b_{n+1}-b_n$ for some $q\in \bQ$.
+The CM line bunlde $\CM$ is the only linear combination of $b_n$ and $b_{n+1}$ that is invariant under the action of $\bG_m$ by scaling the polarization.
+It follows that for some positive number $C>0$,

-The leading order term of this sequence is positively proportional to the CM line bundle $\CM$.
-It follows that if $(X,\cO_X(1))$ is a $K$-stable variety, the corresponding point of $\LS_P^r$ is semistable in our sense.
-For example, if $X$ is a KSB-stable variety of general type, then it is $K$-stable \cite[Thm.
-1.1]{odaka-stability-I}\endnote{Here one needs to use the corrected definition of $K$-stability in \cite[Def.
-2.4]{odaka-stability-II}, where we restrict to test configurations with normal total space.
-Note that any test configuration of a KSB-stable variety with reduced $0$-fiber will have normal total space.}, so for any choice of Noether normalization $X \to \bP^n$ induced by a power of the canonical divisor, the corresponding point of $\LS_P^n$ is semistable. \end{ex}
+The leading order term of this sequence is $C \cdot \CM$, so if $(X,\cO_X(1))$ is a $K$-stable variety satisfying Serre's condition $S_2$, the corresponding point of $\LS_P^r$ is semistable in our sense.\footnote{Here one needs to use the corrected definition of $K$-stability in \cite[Def.
+2.4]{odaka-stability-II}, where we restrict to test configurations that are not almost trivial (i.e. there are not isomorphic to a product test configuration away from codimension 2).
+Note that, if $x$ is a point of $\LS_P^r$ whose underlying variety is $S_2$, then any test configuration of $x$ as in \Cref{defn: test configuration} will have $S_2$ total space, and hence it will be almost trivial if and only if it is a product test configuration.} For example, if $X$ is a KSB-stable variety of general type, then it is $K$-stable \cite[Thm.
+1.1]{odaka-stability-I}, so for any choice of Noether normalization $X \to \bP^n$ induced by a power of the canonical divisor, the corresponding point of $\LS_P^n$ is semistable. \end{ex}